rajach-1854-11/North-Star/README.md

 North Star uses a custom planner/executor instead of LangChain to guarantee multi-tenant RBAC, policy-gated tool use, and compliance-grade auditing.

-**Why no LangChain?** We needed deterministic control over tool routing, tenant isolation, and audits.
+**Why no LangChain?** I needed deterministic control over tool routing, tenant isolation, and audits.
 Those guarantees are easier with a minimal, explicit loop than a generic agent framework.

-**What we built:**
+**What I built:**

 - **Central policy bus:** every tool call goes through `policy_bus.enforce(tool, role)` (deny-by-default).
 - **Tool registry at startup:** `register_all_tools()`, no dynamic exec.